SSyncropel Docs

 spl init

-spl init creates ~/.syncro/, generates a daemon identity (or surfaces the existing one), and prints the next-step commands.
-It does not start the daemon.
+spl init creates ~/.syncro/, generates an instance identity (or surfaces the existing one), and prints the next-step commands.
+It does not start the instance.

-Start the daemon as a foreground process the first time so you can see what it's doing:
+Start the instance as a foreground process the first time so you can see what it's doing:

 spl serve --foreground

 You should see a startup banner naming the bind address, the SQLite path, and the backup destination.
 Ctrl-C to stop.
-Once you're satisfied, run it as a daemon:
+Once you're satisfied, run it as an instance:

 spl status

-For a daemon that survives reboots, see Keeping Your Instance Runningsystemd user units on Linux, launchd plists on macOS, and Windows Service wrappers are all documented there.
+For an instance that survives reboots, see Keeping Your Instance Runningsystemd user units on Linux, launchd plists on macOS, and Windows Service wrappers are all documented there.

 Self-service hosted instance provisioning.
-Same kernel, different boot ritual.
+Same engine, different boot ritual.

 2. First-run bootstrap